Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Beyond these core methods, other tactics contribute to cognitive dissonance management:

-These strategies highlight the flexibility and creativity of the human mind in its quest for internal consistency, often prioritizing psychological comfort over objective reality or difficult behavioral change.
+These strategies highlight the flexibility and creativity of the human mind in its quest for internal consistency, often prioritising psychological comfort over objective reality or difficult behavioural change.

 Potential for Maladaptive Outcomes

-The powerful drive to alleviate the discomfort of inconsistency often prioritizes psychological equilibrium over objective truth-seeking or behavioral change.
-Strategies such as denial, trivialization, and confirmation bias serve to reduce the immediate negative feeling but can actively distort an individual's perception of reality.
+The powerful drive to alleviate the discomfort of inconsistency often prioritises psychological equilibrium over objective truth-seeking or behavioural change.
+Strategies such as denial, trivialization, and confirmation bias serve to reduce the immediate negative feelings but can actively distort an individual's perception of reality.

-Why Cognitive Dissonance in Marketing Matters: Internal Conflict in Consumer Behavior During the Decision-Making Process
+Why Cognitive Dissonance in Marketing Matters: Internal Conflict in Consumer Behaviour During the Decision-Making Process

 Pre-Purchase Dissonance (Choice Anxiety) - Influencing Purchase Decisions in Marketing Campaigns